haydensprinkle/100DaysOfCode/README.md

     -Added API call to OpenWeatherMap that returned weather data for current user location -Utilized proxy to run request through to avoid CORS issues -Extracted necessary info from returned data and assigned to variables

+Day 18 (01/18/2021)

+    -Linked HTML elements in weather app to data received from OpenWeatherMap API to display information dynamically